 One of this program’s key objectives is to extend the target group’s linguistic know-how into the computational subject of machine translation, while inadvertently introducing concepts in linguistic mediation of text to other participants with more technical background owing to the cross-disciplinary composition of involved college representatives.

-The course should be developed in a blended learning format which includes in-person and virtual elements.
+The pilot course shall have the following characteristics: The course should be developed in a blended learning format which includes in-person and virtual elements.
 If COVID-19 restrictions return, there should be an option to adapt it to a purely virtual format.

 The course shall be implemented as a professional development training course.
 The exact period (around 2-3 months), times and days the course is conducted (e.g. block lectures) and the location (Kigali or Huye) shall be defined in accordance to research on the target group and in close coordination with GIZ and UR.